kserge2001/jan2022/README.md

 ### project1

-#### 1. You just got your first job as linux Engineer.
+#### 1. Consider you are a linux Engineer.
-#### During your release activities, a deployment is failing, with the following error :
+#### During the release to production, a deployment is failing, with the following error :
 #### /opt/deployment/uat/deploy.cfg: No such file or directory
-#### So the developers code is trying to access the deploy.cfg file.
+#### So the developers code is trying to access the deploy.cfg file with no avail.
-#### Check on the server, if the path that the developer has put in his code is correct (provide the correct path to the developers).
+#### Check on the server, if the path that the developer has put in his code is correct (provide the correct path to the developers if /opt/deployment/uat/deploy.cfg is not correct).

 #### 2. There is a file on the system called success.txt, run a command to display its content.